stomp/stomp-spec/src/stomp-specification-1.2.md

     ^@

-The `transaction` header is REQUIRED and MUST specify the id of the transaction to commit.
+The `transaction` header is REQUIRED and MUST specify the identifier of the transaction to commit.

 ### ABORT